pudly/schmopera-hugo/content/articles/allison-bent-advice-for-young-musicians.md

 categories = "Interview"
 date = "2015-04-11T20:25:00-04:00"
 lastmod = "2015-04-11T20:25:00-04:00"
-publishDate = "2015-02-09T08:25:00-05:00"
-slug = "allison-bent-advice-for-young-musicians"
-title = "Allison Bent: Advice for Young Musicians"
+preamble = "<p>\n\tAllison Bent is Orchestra Personnel Administrator for the Toronto Symphony Orchestra, and was an Artist Representative for Andrew Kwan Artists.
+I asked her about advice she could offer young musicians entering or new to the professional world.\n</p>" publishDate = "2015-02-09T08:25:00-05:00" short_description = "Allison Bent is Orchestra Personnel Administrator for the Toronto Symphony Orchestra, and was an Artist Representative for Andrew Kwan Artists.
+I asked her about advice she could offer young musicians entering or new to the professional world." slug = "allison-bent-advice-for-young-musicians" title = "Allison Bent: Advice for Young Musicians"
 +++